Admission into the Athletic Training Program

-- A minimum high school QPA of 2.75 (including 4 units in English; 1 unit in social studies or language; 7 units in mathematics and science; and four elective units)
+- A minimum high school QPA of 3.0 (including 4 units in English; 1 unit in social studies or language; 7 units in mathematics and science; and four elective units

-- A composite SAT score of at least 1,100 or a composite ACT of at least 24
+- A composite math and verbal SAT score of at least 1,100 if the test was taken prior to March 2016.
+For tests taken March 2016 and later, a composite math and verbal SAT score of at least 1,170; or a composite ACT score of at least 24

 - Evidence of extracurricular activities during high school

-- The ability to meet all of the medical and performance/technical standards of the program
+- The ability to meet all of the medical and technical/performance standards of the program

 - International students must have a TOEFL Score of at least 550 and have evidence of ability to communicate orally in English